paridhisgowda/broken-keygen-branches/README.md

-# 🔑 The Broken Keygen Branches — A Git Forensics Puzzle (Hard Mode)
+# 🔑 The Broken Keygen Branches — A Git Forensics Puzzle

 > “Not all that compiles is true — sometimes the lie runs perfectly.”